denten-books/plain-text/3-format.md

 copyrighted or commercially valuable material [...]
 The basic idea is to link the 'valuable material' of intellectual property to a specific piece of software and hardware" [@consortium_c.i.t.e.d._1994; @clark_copyright_1996, 83-84].
-The emergence of such embedded contractual enforcement at the level of the device can be subsumed under the broader idea of "smart contracts."
-In his seminal article on "Formalizing and Securing Relationships in Public Networks," Nick Szabo explains that "smart contracts combine protocols, user interfaces, and promises expressed via those interfaces to formalize and secure relationships over computer networks" [@szabo_formalizing_1997].
+The emergence of such embedded contractual enforcement mechanisms can be subsumed under the broader idea of "smart contracts."
+In his seminal article on "Formalizing and Securing Relationships in Public Networks," Nick Szabo explained that "smart contracts combine protocols, user interfaces, and promises expressed via those interfaces to formalize and secure relationships over computer networks" [@szabo_formalizing_1997].
 Clark, CITED, and Szabo were instrumental in the rise of smart contracts in the 1990s in an attempt to redress the fading efficacy of legal copyright protections.[^ln3-smart]

-"Method and System for Managing a Data Object so as to Comply with Predetermined Conditions for Usage" (US5845281, issued in 1998) can be instructive in this regard.
-Greg Benson and Gregory H. Urich, both of Sweden,
+US patent 5845281, issued in 1998, containing the "Method and System for Managing a Data Object so as to Comply with Predetermined Conditions for Usage," can be instructive in this regard.
+Greg Benson and Gregory H. Urich, both of Sweden, write:
-write:

 > The data object owner may want to have permanent secure control over how, when, where, and by whom his property is used.
 Furthermore, he may want to